Omokuio/api-service-demo/README.md

 You will find the available examples in the folder `./node.js`.

 * **google-trends-advisor**: a small script which checks the activity on google-trends and displays the sell or buy contract depending on it's own advice _(only for testing purpose, please do not use this script!)_

+### HTML - any-crypto-direct

+This example shows the simply integration of the terminl api into your product.
+We've created a small example website that lets you directly buy cryptocurrencies.

+To view this example simply open the `index.html` file in your favourite browser.
+To view the source-code instead, just use your favourite editor software to open the file.

+You will find the available examples in the folder `./html/any-crypto-direct`.